Vampire Gum RejuvenationTM

-> Some of the key advantages of PRP are that they can reduce the need for anti-inflammatories or stronger medications like opioids.
-In addition, the side effects of PRP are almost non-existent because, since the injections are created from your own blood, your body will not reject or react negatively to them.
-Also, the concentration of advanced healing and growth factors, increase your own body’s healing potential exponentially.
+Some of the key advantages of PRP are that it can reduce the need for anti-inflammatories or stronger medications like opioids.
+In addition, the side effects of PRP are almost non-existent since the injections are created from your own blood, so your body will not reject or react negatively to them.
+Also, the concentration of advanced healing and growth factors increases your own body’s healing potential exponentially.

 Gum grafting is a type of dental surgery performed to correct the effects of gum recession.
 It is a surgery, where traditionally, a periodontist removes healthy gum tissue from the roof of the mouth and uses it to build the gum back up where it has receded.
 It has been a proven technique that has been performed successfully for well over 50 years.

-Traditionally, there are a variety of gum grafts available , and the type of surgery depends on the extent and severity of damage, the condition of the remaining soft tissue, and a person’s individual needs.
+Traditionally, there are a variety of gum grafts available, and the type of surgery depends on the extent and severity of the damage, the condition of the remaining soft tissue, and a person’s individual needs.

 - Critical thrombocytopenia (low platelet count)